lildaveeee/Reach-Browser/README.md

 ## ✨ Features

 ### 🗂️ Tabs
-- Fully featured tab bar with **drag-to-reorder** support
 - **Tear off tabs** into new windows by dragging outside the browser
 - **Move tabs between windows** by dragging onto another Reach Browser instance
-- Middle-click to close (configurable)
-- Reopen closed tabs with a shortcut
 - **Split screen** — view two tabs side by side with a draggable divider
 - Toggle the tab bar visibility to go full-focus mode